 Bumetanide Tablets Dosage and Administration

-The usual total daily dosage of Bumetanide Tablets is 0.5 mg to 2 mg and in most patients is given as a single dose.
+The usual total daily dosage of Bumetanide Tablets are 0.5 mg to 2 mg and in most patients are given as a single dose.

-If the diuretic response to an initial dose of Bumetanide Tablets is not adequate, in view of its rapid onset and short duration of action, a second or third dose may be given at 4- to 5-hour intervals up to a maximum daily dose of 10 mg.
-An intermittent dose schedule, whereby Bumetanide Tablets is given on alternate days or for 3 to 4 days with rest periods of 1 to 2 days in between, is recommended as the safest and most effective method for the continued control of edema.
-In patients with hepatic failure, the dosage should be kept to a minimum and, if necessary, dosage increased very carefully.
+If the diuretic response to an initial dose of Bumetanide Tablets is not adequate, in view of its rapid onset and short duration of action, a second or third dose may be given at 4- to 5- hour intervals up to a maximum daily dose of 10 mg.
+An intermittent dose schedule, whereby Bumetanide Tablets are given on alternate days or for 3 to 4 days with rest periods of 1 to 2 days in between, is recommended as the safest and most effective method for the continued control of edema.
+In patients with hepatic failure, keep the dosage to a minimum.

 Because cross-sensitivity with furosemide has rarely been observed, bumetanide can be substituted at approximately a 1:40 ratio of bumetanide in proportion to furosemide in patients allergic to furosemide.

-Bumetanide injection may be administered parenterally (IV or IM) to patients in whom gastrointestinal absorption may be impaired or in whom oral administration is not practical.
+Bumetanide injection may be administered parenterally (intravenously and intramuscularly) to patients in whom gastrointestinal absorption may be impaired or in whom oral administration is not practical.

-Parenteral treatment should be terminated and oral treatment instituted as soon as possible.
+Terminate parenteral treatment and institute oral treatment as soon as possible.

 How is Bumetanide Tablets Supplied

 Bumetanide Tablets, USP for oral administration are available as:

 Bumetanide Tablets USP, 0.5 mg are supplied as white to off white, round biconvex, bisected and debossed “A” above and “16” below the bisect on one side and plain on the reverse side.